Why is no one reading your blog posts? Are you scaring them away with horrible blog content?

 Blogging is fun, and to have others read and share your blog posts is even more fun.
 But when no one is reading your blog posts, it becomes frustrating.
 One aspect of blogging that is proving very difficult for many bloggers is writing exciting blog posts that attract more readers to your blog.

 They are not able to attract a targeted audience who will always read your blog content.
 We all need a target readership to read often read and share our posts with their followers.
 However, gaining traction on your blog depends entirely on your content and the promotional strategy you have in place.

 Related Post: How to Avoid Writing Blog Posts No One Will Read

 What ideas are you infusing in your blog posts?
-You might have blogged for years, or you’re just starting out.
-If your blog content is not useful to your target market, nobody will read it.
+You might have been blogging for many years, or you’re just starting.
+But if your blog content is not useful to your target readers, nobody will read it.
 In other words, no one will engage with and read your blog posts because you are not providing valuable content.

 But, if your headline is not stimulating, no one will click to read your post.
 For instance, take a look at these two samples to figure out which headline is likely to attract more clicks.
-Let’s say you’re searching Google to find influencers in your niche who will help you share your post to increase the reach of your article.
+Let’s say you’re searching Google to find influencers in your niche who will help you share your post to increase the reach and engagement.

 While searching you come across these headlines: